jmettraux/ruote-web/README.txt

     cd ruote-web && rake rails:freeze:edge TAG=rel_2-0-2

 That will install Rails 2.0.2 under ruote-web/vendor/rails (maybe you will to do that before the 'data:bootstrap' step).

+== preparing it

+in order to prepare the development database, you'll have to

+    rake data:bootstrap
+    rake data:populate

 == run it